butterluo/cutlass/media/docs/efficient_gemm.md

 ### Warp-level GEMM

-The warp-level GEMM maps to the warp-level parallelism within the CUDA execution model.
-Multiple warps within a threadblock fetch data from shared memory into registers and perform computations.
+The <u>warp-level GEMM maps to the warp-level parallelism within the CUDA execution model.
+Multiple warps within a threadblock fetch data from shared memory into registers and perform computations.</u>
 Warp-level GEMMs may be implemented either by TensorCores issuing [mma.sync](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-instructions-mma) or [wmma](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-instructions-wmma-mma) instructions or by thread-level matrix computations issued to CUDA cores.
-For maximum performance, access to shared memory should be bank conflict free.
-To maximize data reuse within the warp, a large warp-level GEMM tile should be chosen.
+<u>For maximum performance, access to shared memory should be bank conflict free.
+To maximize data
+reuse within the warp, a large warp-level GEMM tile</u> should be chosen.

 ### Thread-level GEMM

-At the lowest level of blocking, each thread is responsible for processing a certain number of elements.
-Threads cannot access each other's registers so we choose an organization that enables values held in registers to be reused for multiple math instructions.
+At the lowest level of blocking, <u>each thread is responsible for processing a certain number of elements.
+Threads cannot access each other's registers so we choose an organization that enables values held in registers to be reused</u> for multiple math instructions.
 This results in a 2D tiled structure within a thread, in which each thread issues a sequence of independent math instructions to the CUDA cores and computes an accumulated outer product.